DFONEWORLD/DFOneWorld/Oram Tholest/Week 2/README.md

 7th of Malachite, 102 A dwarven family has arrived, both fit for the field.
 Not the thousand master craftsman dwarves we had hoped for, but a helping hand none the less.
 We’ll put them to work.

 15th of Malachite, 102 Id has been found dead, dehydrated.
 Just like Zaneg.
-We https://www.reddit.com/r/DfOneWorld/comments/5h733w/tekkudfesh_the_fortress_of_sorrows/have no time to mourn.
+We have no time to mourn.
 Our reserves are running low; we need to hold out until more migrants arrive.

 1st of Limestone, 102 Autumn has come.
 Still no migrants.